Norfolk Island: Education

 The sole school on the island, Norfolk Island Central School, provides education from kindergarten through to Year 12.
 The school had a contractual arrangement referred to as a Memorandum of Understanding with the New South Wales Department of Education regarding the provision of education services at the school, the latest of which took effect in January 2015.
 In 2015 enrolment at the Norfolk Island Central School was 282 students.
-As of January, 2022, The Department of Education (Queensland) took over the running of the Norfolk Island Central School in line with the transition of state services from the New South Wales Government to the Queensland Government.
+As of 1 January 2022, The Department of Education (Queensland) took over the running of the Norfolk Island Central School in line with the transition of state services from the New South Wales Government to the Queensland Government.
 The NSW curriculum will continue to be utilised until the end of the 2023 school year.

 Children on the island learn English as well as Norfuk, in efforts to revive the language.

 No public tertiary education infrastructure exists on the island.
 The Norfolk Island Central School works in partnership with registered training organisations (RTOs) and local employers to support students accessing Vocational Education and Training (VET) courses.

-Literacy is not recorded officially, but can be assumed to be roughly at a par with Australia's literacy rate, as islanders attend a school which uses a New South Wales curriculum, before traditionally moving to the mainland for further study.
+Literacy is not recorded officially.
+Islanders attend a school which uses a New South Wales curriculum, before traditionally moving to the mainland for further study.